Animal Tracks (British album)

 Animal Tracks is the second studio album by British R&B/blues rock band the Animals.
 It was released in May 1965, on Columbia, and was the group's last album with the full participation of Alan Price until the release of the original quintet's 1977 reunion album, Before We Were So Rudely Interrupted.
-It reached No. 6 on the UK Albums Chart and remained there for 26 weeks.
+It reached number six on the Record Retailer Albums Chart and remained there for 26 weeks.